-Under current compensation arrangements effective since January 1, 2013, non-management directors each receive an annual retainer fee of \$26,000.
+Under current compensation arrangements effective since January 1, 2015, non-management directors each receive an annual retainer fee of \$40,000.
 In addition, the Chairman of the Audit Committee receives an annual retainer of \$20,000, the Chairman of the Compensation Committee receives an annual retainer of \$10,000, and the Chairman of each of the Nominating and Governance Committee and Diversity Committee receives an annual retainer of \$6,000.
 A director that chairs more than one committee receives a retainer with respect to each committee he chairs.
 All of the retainers are paid on a quarterly basis.
 Per meeting fees for non-management directors are as follows:

-For meetings of the Board of Directors, \$2,500 and for meetings of the Compensation Committee, Diversity Committee and Nominating and Governance Committee, \$1,500.
+For meetings of the Board of Directors, \$2,500.

+For meetings of the Compensation Committee, \$2,000.

+For meetings of the Diversity Committee and Nominating and Governance Committee, \$1,500.

 For meetings of the Audit Committee either in person or over the telephone, \$2,500.

 In addition, the Chairman of the Audit Committee receives an additional \$2,500 for preparing to conduct each quarterly Board and Board Committee meetings.